kids encyclopedia robot

 Tonny van Leeuwe statue

-Statue of goalkeeper Tonny van Leeuwen, who died a day before Groningen's foundation
+Statue of goalkeeper Tonny van Leeuwen.
+He died a day before Groningen's foundation.

-In 1956, GVAV became founder members of the Eredivisie, the first tier in Dutch football.
-GVAV were one of the four professional sides from the city of Groningen, the others being Be Quick, Velocitas and Oosterparkers [nl].
-Although GVAV averaged home attendances of at least 10,000 during the early 1960s, it became mired in financial difficulties.
-It led to the establishment of "Stichting Betaald Voetbal GVAV" (lit.
-Professional Football Foundation GVAV) in 1963, a triumvirate of GVAV, the Groningen municipality government and an organization representing local businesses.
-The three parties paid 300,000 Dutch guilders each to be the foundation's shareholders; GVAV's finances remained in a weak position and their future as a professional side was uncertain; GVAV were also the only remaining professional team from the city of Groningen.
+GVAV, established in 1921, were founder members of the Eredivisie in 1956, the first tier in Dutch football.
+GVAV were one of the four professional teams from the city of Groningen, the others being Be Quick, Velocitas and Oosterparkers [nl].
+During the early 1960s, GVAV became mired in financial difficulties.
+This led to the establishment of "Stichting Betaald Voetbal GVAV" (lit.
+Professional Football Foundation GVAV) in 1963, a triumvirate of GVAV, Groningen City Council and an organisation representing local businesses.
+The three parties paid 300,000 Dutch guilders each to be the foundation's shareholders; GVAV's finances remained in a weak position and their future as a professional side was uncertain, as was the prospect of professional football in the city of Groningen, with GVAV the only remaining professional team left.
 The club remained in the Eredivisie until it was relegated to the Eerste Divisie in 1969–70.

 Renze de Vries (1984)

-In 1982–83, Groningen qualified for European competition for the first time following a 5th-place position in the Eredivisie.
-Ronald Koeman left the club in 1983 and joined Ajax, while his brother Erwin remained at Groningen; both players had made their professional debut at Groningen.
-The team debuted in the 1983–84 UEFA Cup first round with an away match against Atlético Madrid—European Cup finalists in 1974—and lost 2–1.
-Groningen recorded a 3–0 victory in the return game and won 4–2 on aggregate.
-They faced Inter Milan in the second round; Groningen won 2–0 at their Oosterparkstadion but lost 5–1 in Italy and were eliminated from the competition.
-Groningen competed in European competition again on five occasions from 1986 until 1992, with a place in the third round in the 1986–87 UEFA Cup (eliminated by Vitória de Guimarães) and the 1988–89 UEFA Cup (eliminated by VfB Stuttgart) as their best results.
+In the 1982–83 season, Groningen qualified for European competition for the first time following a 5th-place finish, meaning that the side would enter the 1983–84 UEFA Cup.
+Key player Ronald Koeman left the club during the off-season in 1983 and joined Ajax, while his brother Erwin remained at Groningen; both players had made their debut at Groningen.
+The team's first European game was an away match against Atlético Madrid, losing 2–1 after being 1–0 ahead.
+Groningen recorded a shock 3–0 victory in the return game, winning 4–2 on aggregate.
+They faced Inter Milan in the second round; Groningen won 2–0 at Oosterparkstadion but lost 5–1 in Italy and were eliminated from the competition.
+Groningen competed in European competition again on five occasions from 1986 until 1992, reaching the third round in the 1986–87 UEFA Cup and in the 1988–89 UEFA Cup.

 Ron-Jans